insait-io/zendesk-voice-integration/GOOGLE_CLOUD_RUN_SETUP.md

 # Google Cloud Run Deployment Guide

-This guide explains how to deploy the Zendesk Voice Server to Google Cloud Run.
+This guide explains how to deploy the Zendesk Voice Server to Google Cloud Run with Firestore integration.

 ## Prerequisites